Reba McEntire: 1991: Plane crash and For My Broken Heart

 Meanwhile, the second plane carrying the rest of her band made it successfully to an airport in Nashville.
-McEntire, her husband and hair stylist returned on their own plane following the accident.
+McEntire, her husband, and hair stylist returned on their own plane following the accident.
 "By the time that long, terrible weekend was over, we were emotionally and physically exhausted," McEntire stated in her autobiography.
 The news was reported nearly immediately to McEntire and her husband, who were sleeping at a nearby hotel.
-A spokeswoman for McEntire made a statement to The Los Angeles Times on behalf of her: "She was very close to all of them.
+A spokeswoman for McEntire made a statement to The Los Angeles Times on her behalf: "She was very close to all of them.
 Some of them had been with her for years.
 Reba is totally devastated by this.
 It's like losing part of your family.
-Right now she just wants to get back to Nashville."
-Two days after the crash, McEntire conducted an interview with People magazine and scheduled a memorial service for the families of the victims.
+Right now, she just wants to get back to Nashville."
+Two days after the crash, McEntire conducted an interview with People and scheduled a memorial service for the families of the victims.
 Nine days following the accident, McEntire performed at the 63rd Academy Awards ceremony, singing the Best Original Song nominee "I'm Checkin' Out" from the film Postcards from the Edge.
 In addition, Vince Gill and Dolly Parton offered their help in reorganizing her touring band.

-McEntire dedicated her sixteenth album, For My Broken Heart, to the deceased members of her road band.
+McEntire dedicated her 16th album, For My Broken Heart, to the deceased members of her road band.
 Released in October 1991, it contained songs of sorrow and lost love about "all measure of suffering", according to Alanna Nash of Entertainment Weekly.
 Nash reported that McEntire "still hits her stride with the more traditional songs of emotional turmoil, above all combining a spectacular vocal performance with a terrific song on 'Buying Her Roses', a wife's head-spinning discovery of her husband's other woman."
 The disc peaked at number three on the Billboard Top Country Albums chart.
 It also became her highest-charting release on the Billboard 200 yet, peaking at number 13.
 It later sold over four million copies in the United States, becoming her best-selling album to date.
 Its title track and "Is There Life Out There" both became number one Billboard country singles.
 In addition, "The Greatest Man I Never Knew" and McEntire's cover of "The Night the Lights Went Out in Georgia" both became major country hits.